rayjanwilson/cdk-cloudfront-sse-kms/README.md

 So the intent of this is to not only demonstrate how to wire this up with cdk v2, but to also do it using the aws-sdk provided signing functions

+demonstrate the following:
+- cloudfront to s3, no encryption
+- cloudfront to s3, sse-s3
+- cloudfront to s3, sse-kms (from blog)

 Excellent Links: